abhishekarya1/Hash-Define-myNotes/content/javascript/async.md

   alert(`The unknown error has occurred: ${error}`)
 })

 // its ok not to use .catch at all, if there's no way to recover from an error.
-Let JS throw error and we'll know the details of it.
+Let JS throw error and we'll know the details of the error.

 // Promise API - static methods from Promise class Promise.all(promises)	 // waits for all promises to resolve and returns an array of their results.
 If any of the given promises rejects, it becomes the error of Promise.all, and all other results are ignored